 Self driving in Uganda is continually being discouraged.
 The challenge is that most tourists underestimate the condition of roads and traffic which leads to many incidents.
 For security and safety reasons, you’re encouraged to get a driver guide, which costs so little per day.
 Again you will sit back and enjoy the tour knowing that any problems have somebody to deal with them.
 Driving takes in long distances but there’s a lot to see and do.
 For example, equator crossing for photo-shoots along the main Kampala-Masaka highway from to western to Uganda.
 You will also travel through some of the most rural villages.

-How many days to spend on safari Uganda
+How many days to spend on a safari in Uganda

 See Lake Victoria or the source of the Nile River